 About the Splunk OVA for VMware

 The Splunk OVA for VMware is a preconfigured virtual machine with a lightweight operating system, Splunk heavy forwarder and all necessary add-ons and supporting add-ons for scheduling collection of inventory and performance data from VMWare vCenter servers.
-The Splunk OVA for VMware deploys as a Data Collection Node (DCN) to collect data for the Splunk IT Service Intelligence Virtualization Module and the Splunk App for VMware.
+The Splunk OVA for VMware deploys as a Data Collection Node (DCN) to collect data for the Splunk IT Service Intelligence Virtualization Module and the Splunk App for VMware (EOLed).

-DCNs are required components for any Splunk App for VMware or Splunk IT Service Intelligence Virtualization Module deployment.
+DCNs are required components for any Splunk App for VMware (EOLed) or Splunk IT Service Intelligence Virtualization Module deployment.
 Users can use the Splunk OVA for VMware to deploy a DCN but users can set up a DCN without the Splunk OVA for VMware by creating your own data collection node, using the steps in the Install the Splunk OVA for VMware section of this manual.

 The Splunk OVA for VMware requires the following: